Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: Results

-In this present paper, we have discussed the higher-order moments ($M$, $\sigma$, $S$, $\kappa$) of net-baryon and their volume independent products ($ s\sigma, \kappa\sigma^{2}$) in the Polyakov loop enhanced Nambu-Jona-Lasinio (PNJL) model.
-In heavy ion collisions these moments and the susceptibility of the system are strongly depend on correlation length $\xi$ produce in the created medium.
-The signature of the critical point produce in medium of strongly interacting matter also has been discussed.
-Near the critical point, the correlation length diverge, therefore, the susceptibility and the moments.
-Hence, the non-monotonic behaviour of these moment can be treated as the signature of the critical point.
-As these moments are system volume dependent, moment products or cumulant ratios can be treated as volume independent of the system.
-Using the PNJL model, data sets for various cumulants $(C_{1}, C_{2}, C_{3}, C_{4})$ have been obtained at a fixed quark chemical potential for different energies similar to the RHIC Beam Energy Scan (BES) energies (7.7, 11.5, 14.5, 19.6, 27.0, 39.0, 62.4, 130.0 and 200 GeV).
-In the PNJL model, two sets of finite volume system have been taken to compare with the infinite volume system.
-The original model was built in infinite volume system.
-But as the fireball created in the heavy-ion collision has a finite volume, so finite volume system with the radius R=2fm and R=4fm can be considered for better comparison with the experimental results.
-The Lagrangian of the NJL model with three flavors has interaction terms with combination of four quarks and six quarks.
-Also later eight quarks interaction terms were introduced for vacuum stabilization.
-Therefore, there are four parameter sets with the combination of 2fm6q, 2fm8q, 4fm6q and 4fm8q.
-Various cumulants $(C_{1}, C_{2}, C_{3}, C_{4})$ which are calculated in the PNJL model with respect to different energies (in GeV unit), are shown in Fig.~1.
 First-order cumulant $(C_{1})$ with respect to energies is shown in Fig.~1(a).
-In this Figure, 4fm6q (green) and 4fm8q (cyan) curves merge to a single line and decreases exponentially with increasing energy.
-2fm6q (red) and 2fm8q (blue) curves also consolidate to a single line and increases firstly and then decreases slowly at lower energies.
-Towards the higher energies, the gap between 2fm and 4fm curves diminishes slowly.
+In this Figure, 4fm6q (green) and 4fm8q (cyan) curves merge into a single line and decrease exponentially with increasing energy.
+2fm6q (red) and 2fm8q (blue) curves also consolidate into a single line and increase firstly and then decrease slowly at lower energies.
+Towards the higher energies, the gap between the 2fm and 4fm curves diminishes slowly.
 Fig.~1(b) shows second-order cumulant $(C_{2})$ with respect to different energies.
-In this Figure, 4fm6q and 4fm8q curves merge to a single line and decreases at lower energy regime.
+In this Figure, 4fm6q and 4fm8q curves merge to a single line and decrease at a lower energy regime.
 Towards the higher energies, 2fm and 4fm both curves are independent of energy.
-Third-order cumulant $(C_{3})$ with respect to different energies is shown in Fig.~1(c).
+Third-order cumulant $(C_{3})$ with respect to different energies are shown in Fig.~1(c).
 At lower energies, 4fm6q and 4fm8q curves are slightly separated from each other and then merge to a single line.
 This line decreases exponentially with energy.
-2fm6q and 2fm8q curves also merge to a single line and decreases slowly at lower energy regime.
-Towards the higher energies, third-order cumulant has same nature like first-order cumulant.
+2fm6q and 2fm8q curves also merge to a single line and decrease slowly at a lower energy regime.
+Towards the higher energies, third-order cumulant has the same nature as first-order cumulant.
 For these cumulants $(C_{1}, C_{2}, C_{3})$, any major fluctuations can not be observed with respect to energies.
 Fig.~1(d) shows fourth-order cumulant $(C_{4})$ with respect to different energies.
-In this Figure for 2fm6q (red) data, a dip occurs between 5 GeV to 25 GeV energies.
-After that this curve increases slowly with increasing energy.
-2fm8q(blue) line shows small fluctuations at lower energies but beyond 60 GeV energy this curve is independent of energy.
-In case of 4fm8q(cyan) data, dip occur between 5 GeV to 25 GeV energies.
-Towards the higher energies, 4fm6q and 4fm8q curves are slowly uprising.
+In this Figure for 2fm6q (red) data, a dip occurs between 2.4 GeV to 19.6 GeV energies.
+After that, this curve increases slowly with increasing energy.
+2fm8q (blue) line shows similar fluctuations at lower energies but beyond 62.4 GeV energy this curve is independent of energy.
+In the case of 4fm8q (cyan) data, a dip occurs between 5 GeV to 19.6 GeV energies.
+Towards the higher energies, the 4fm6q and 4fm8q curves are slowly uprising.